joshua530/asp-banking-application/README.md

 - Change directory again to **MvcBankingApplication** directory
 - Open up the integrated terminal.
 The keyboard shortcut is `ctrl + backtick` for linux and windows and `cmd + backtick` for mac.
 Alternatively, you can select `view` from the toolbar, then `terminal`.
 - Run `dotnet run` from the terminal.
 Alternatively, you can press `f5` to run the application in debug mode.

-Already set up user accounts can be found in **auth.txt** in the project root